housing justice

 Fair Housing

-Fair Housing Economic Action's Fair Housing program works to root out discrimination in housing and assist Maryland residents with resolving Fair Housing complaints.
-To do this... we educate individuals and organizations about housing rights. we take fair housing complaints and work to resolve them. we advocate on behalf of individuals and communities facing current and historic discrimination. we educate housing providers about their fair housing responsibilities.
+Fair Housing Economic Action's Fair Housing work roots out discrimination in housing and assist Maryland residents with resolving housing discrimination complaints.
+To do this... we educate individuals and organizations about housing rights. we work to resolve housing discrimination complaints. we advocate on behalf of individuals and communities facing current and historic discrimination. we educate housing providers about their responsibilities.
 You can download a list of State, Federal, and local protected classes here, along with our program flyer and information on Maryland's HOME Act and Disability Rights.
-If you're looking for ...
+New for 2026!
+Download our new Guide to Fair ...

 Tenant Advocacy